-Exam policies and procedures can be found on Student Space and on the Parent Portal
+Exam policies and procedures can be found on the Parent Portal.

 Other charges

 The Sixth Form seeks to ensure that any extra costs incurred are kept to a minimum.
 As such there are no course fees to pay, unless students are required to by Local Authority guidelines, and there is no registration fee.
 Charges which may be payable, and are not defined as fees, include: